b-s-c/Gears/README.markdown

 `gears.push(new Gear(mouseX, mouseY, 139, 0, 0, 255, 1, -1, 0, "tra", 10, 16, 1, 12, 180));`

+With p5 renderer:

+First, initialise your renderer under setup(), e.g.

+`pg = createGraphics(500, 500)`.

+Every time you draw a gear, pass to it your createGraphics instance, e.g.

+`myGear.draw(pg)`.

 # Recommended usage

 I'd recommend having an array of gears and storing each gear in its own array slot, as I've done in `example.js`.